SRCF/docs/source/app-hosting/index.rst

 Probably.
 Feel free to email us at ``support@srcf.net`` and be sure to provide the name of the `Debian package <https://www.debian.org/distrib/packages#search_packages>`__ you want us to install.
-Keep in mind we’ll probably be installing the stable version of the package, so it might be old.
+Keep in mind we'll probably be installing the stable version of the package, so it might be old.

 You might prefer to install the package locally.
 See below.